-- the new_handler field and ddtor_pointer: - the new_handler field is used to keep track of the value passed to std::set_new_handler() - the ddtor_pointer, that points to a list of destructions to be performed on program exit.
+- the new_handler field and ddtor_pointer: - The new_handler field keeps track of the value passed to std::set_new_handler(). - The ddtor_pointer, that points to a list of destructions to be performed on program exit.
 For example, objects constructed outside function scope exist for the duration of the program, but require destruction on program exit.
 The ddtor_pointer is used by cxa_atexit() and aeabi_atexit(). - C++ exception handling information for functions such as std::set_terminate() and std::set_unexpected().